blablacar/terraform-provider-vaultprov/README.md

   a [KV v2 mount](https://www.vaultproject.io/docs/secrets/kv/kv-v2).
 Used as ID for the resource
 - `length`: length of the secret (default: `32`)
 - `metadata`: Key/value (`string` only) custom metadata that will be added to the Vault Secret
+- `force_destroy`: If set to `true`, removing the resource will delete the secret and all versions in Vault.
+If set to `false` or not defined, removing the resource will fail.

 The resulting Vault secret will have 2 additional metadata: